-The mission of the Arrowhead RTCC is to improve access, availability, and options for transportation services in northeastern Minnesota through improved communication, coordination, and collaboration.
+The mission of the Northeast Minnesota RTCC is to improve access, availability, and options for transportation services in northeastern Minnesota through improved communication, coordination, and collaboration.

 For additional information about the RTCC, click on the desired topic below.

 - Identify unmet personal mobility needs and facilitate the development of services responsive to those needs;

 - Identify and understand all available transportation options in the region;